att/docker-forensics/README.md

 # docker-scripts
-A collection of scripts to help with forensics on Linux systems that have docker containers
+A collection of scripts to help with forensics on systems that have docker containers